Nimamoh/Kaleidoscope-WindowsIntegration-Client/README.md

 *At the moment, the only feature is the on-the-fly layer switching depending on the focused window*

 It uses [Kaleidoscope-WindowsIntegration](https://github.com/Nimamoh/Kaleidoscope-WindowsIntegration) to communicate with the keyboard.
+Don't forget to install it on your keyboard.

 ## How to install